vplesko/OrbLang/docs/pages/type_system_extended_data_types.md

 ---
 # {{ page.title }}

-Data types are named types which contain one or more named elements.
+Data types are types which contain one or more named elements.
 They are defined in the global scope using the `data` special form.

 ```
 data Person {